labels and cards, what does WordPerfect consider to be a "page"?

 this document and click Format,

-page number to whatever beginning value you desire, such
+page number to whatever beginning value you desire, such as "1001".

-simply deleting this code and repeating step 4 with a new starting value.
+deleting this code and repeating step 4 with a new starting value.
 (Or

-simply double click the code in Reveal Codes to bring
+simply double click the code in Reveal Codes to bring up the Values

 See also BATES